Skip to main content

 The clinic, which has been operating since June 2023, provides access to essential medicines, primary care, trauma services, lab testing, dental care and mental health and psychosocial support.
 At the same time, funds are being used to help cover staff salaries for a year – in a region where health care is needed now more than ever.

-In the first month since opening, the clinic has already treated more than 2,000 patients.
+In its first month, the clinic treated more than 2,000 patients.
 When I see the joy on people’s face when they receive medicine, which they couldn’t [get] before or because of the treatment they received they are relieved of their pain, it is a feeling that is really hard to express,” said Human Appeal Türkiye and Syria Country Director Ubeyd Sakin.
 “The humanitarian work we’re doing is literally saving lives of children, women and elderly.
 I hope that we can do more in the future.”

 Health worker in mask, lab coat and hijab with gloves speaks with patient seated in mask and hijab.
 Human Appeal and Americares signage behind health worker